CUHK-AIM-Group/CLIFF/README.md

 ## 📊 Evaluation: Detection with CLIFF

-It's worth noting that there may be around a 1.0 $\text{mAP}_n$ (IoU@50) difference in each evluation using different random seeds.
-This is because, in revserse diffusion, the noise is random sampled and slightly affects class decision-making.
+It's worth noting that there may be around a 1.0 $\text{mAP}_n$ (IoU@50) difference in each evaluation using different random seeds.
+This is because, in reverse diffusion, the noise is randomly sampled and slightly affects class decision-making.
 This phenomenon is similar in generative tasks, where using different seeds results in different outputs.
-The model link for OVD COCO can be fould below,
+The model link for OVD COCO can be found below,

 <table>
   <tr>